Lesson POL-6

 To begin with, discuss with your classmate(s):

-Why are the rule of threes and anaphora particularly memorable in a speech, do you think?
+Why are the rule of threes and anaphora particularly memorable in a speech?

 How do you think the speakers develop throughout the four episodes?
 Did any of them grow as speakers?